desihub/specter/doc/datamodel.md

 HDU 0 keywords:
   - NPIX_X, NPIX_Y : CCD dimensions in pixels

-Optional: extensions and keywords to convert ergs/s/cm^2/A -> photons --> NOT YET IMPLEMENTED

-HDU EXTNAME="THROUGHPUT", binary table with columns:
-  - wavelength[nwave]   Wavelength in Angstroms
-      or loglam[nwave]    or log10(Angstroms)
-  - throughput[nwave]   Telescope, fibers, spectrographs, and CCDs
-  - extinction[nwave]   Atmospheric extinction in mags/airmass
-  - geominput[nwave]    Geometric loss at input of fiber for point source

-Keywords
-  - EXPTIME:  Standard exposure time in seconds
-  - EFFAREA:  Effective area of mirror, including obscuration effects, in cm^2
-  - FIBERDIA: Fiber diameter in arcsec

-flux units = ergs/s/cm^2/A
-photons/A = flux * EXPTIME * EFFAREA * wavelength / (h*c)
+HDU EXTNAME=THROUGHPUT same as THROUGHPUT HDU which could also appear in a separate fits file.

-These these keywords aren't available, the PSF can still be used to project photons onto a CCD, but not flux in ergs/s/cm^2/A .
+If throughput isn't available, the PSF can still be used to project photons onto a CCD, but not flux in ergs/s/cm^2/A .

 Spot Grid PSF